yinon-gold/mlops-dtu-project/reports/README.md

 Monitoring would allow us to track the performance of our model over time, identify any potential issues or anomalies, and understand how the model is being used.
 It could provide insights into the accuracy of the model's predictions, the volume of requests it's handling, and its response times.
-This information could then be used to make necessary adjustments or improvements, ensuring the model continues to perform optimally and meet users' needs.
+This information could have then be used to make necessary adjustments or improvements, ensuring the model continues to perform optimally and meet users' needs.

 ### Question 24